jenaundesigns/jenaundesigns/README.md

   - ➥All things Data!
 I love data visualization, modeling, and finding new ways to use data effectively!
   - ➥Continuous Improvement + Optimization of Processes
   - ➥Streamlining Processes and creating Value Stream Maps
-  - ➥Continuous learning and Innovation
+  - ➥Continuous learning and innovation
   - ➥Adding value to everyday task!

 🌱 I’m currently learning ...
-- ⇢ How to use Github more, and improving my general coding skills!
+- ⇢ How to use Github more.
+I am also learning nostr!

 💞️ I’m looking to collaborate on ...
 - ➠ Helping with any data-driven projects that could help advance our current understanding of data and up and coming tech (such as AI and ML).
 - ➠ Any group-led efforts that bring together motivated people to solve a problem that could create a positive impact for an organization.
+- ➠ Nostr protocol

 📫 How to reach me ...
   - 📩 contact@jenaundesigns.com